dim-lang/dim/README.md

-# rsc
+# rec programming languge

-rsc - a modern, object-oriented, high performance programming language.
+rec - a modern, object-oriented, high performance programming language.

-## Why rsc?
+## Why rec?

-rsc is a programming language crossed multiple platforms with friendly features and high performance.
+rec is a programming language crossed multiple platforms with friendly features and high performance.
 Grammar is designed combining object-oriented and functional programming, compact memory layout based on [LLVM](https://llvm.org/) backend, compile or interpret as needed.
 Here're topics we want to introduce:

 #### Object-Oriented
 #### Functional Programming